reallyjosh4real/Twitter_Bot/README.md

 <img src="/Users/ramozo_88/Twitter_Bot/images/Screen Shot 2020-02-07 at 2.39.42 AM.png">
 <img src="/Users/ramozo_88/Twitter_Bot/images/Screen Shot 2020-02-07 at 2.40.08 AM.png">

+The soft clustering provided by LDA allows for a little more insight into what the update issue is in each topic.
+For example, Topic 1 deals with battery issues.
+Topic 2 with high sierra ios problems.

 Company Responses:

 <img src="/Users/ramozo_88/Twitter_Bot/images/Screen Shot 2020-02-07 at 2.44.15 AM.png">
 <img src="/Users/ramozo_88/Twitter_Bot/images/Screen Shot 2020-02-07 at 2.44.32 AM.png">

+It seems that with a considerably less perplexity metric that the responses to customer questions are bottlenecked and clustered better.
+Which leads me to believe that the dataset could possibly be good to train a twitter chat bot for Apple Support.

 ## Future Work
+I would like to find a way using clustering to predict a questions cluster through one of the models.
+Then give the topic number return a generic response for the theme of the topic question.

-I would like to apply RNN and Seq2Seq to my X and y text to hopefully get a more intuitive way to predict responses given a question.
+I would also like to apply RNN and Seq2Seq to my X and y text to hopefully get a more intuitive way to predict responses given a question.